Mattiwilda Dobbs: Recognition

 In 1954, the King and Queen of Sweden awarded Dobbs the Order of the North Star.

 In 1979, Dobbs received an honorary doctorate of fine arts from Spelman College.

 In 1980, the Library of Congress held an exhibition on her life.

 In 1983, Dobbs received the James Weldon Johnson Award in Fine Arts from the Atlanta National Association for the Advancement of Colored People (NAACP).

 Personal life

 Martin Luther King Sr. wanted his son, Martin Luther King Jr., to marry Dobbs, as her father was an active civil rights activist and a friend of his.

 Dobbs was married twice.
-Her first husband, Spaniard Luis Rodriguez, died of a liver ailment in June 1954, fourteen months after their wedding.
+Her first husband, Spanish journalist Luis Rodriguez, died of a liver ailment in June 1954, fourteen months after their wedding.
 In late 1957, she married Bengt Janzon, a Swedish newspaperman and public relations executive.
 Janzon died in 1997.
 Dobbs was the aunt of the first black Mayor of Atlanta, Maynard Jackson, and sang at his inauguration in January 1978.

 Dobbs died from cancer on December 8, 2015, at her home in Atlanta at the age of 90.